whyboris/utilitarianism.net/instructions/README.md

 See `justfile` for details; notice it uses `build.js` to do some of its bidding.

 Once the build is finished, you'll get a link in your terminal (to `http://localhost:3000`) which will be a local preview of the finished website.
 Please spot-check it to make sure it functions as expected (for example: search works & PDFs exist).

+[^1]: If you see an error while Pagefind is being installed, something like [Error: tar xvf exited with 128](https://github.com/CloudCannon/pagefind/issues/66#issuecomment-1237313541) try using _Powershell_ when running `npm install`